-Both the 650 and 850 models will be priced lower for the new model year compared to 2018, without sacrificing performance.
+Both the 650 and 850 models will be priced lower for the new model year compared with 2018, without sacrificing performance.
 Customers can expect to pay $8,399 and $8,999 respectively.

-The Outlander comes with a 6-month limited warranty.
+The Outlander comes with a six-month limited warranty.
 An extended 36-month B.E.S.T. coverage plan is available.

 Defender XT UTV

 The 2019 Defender XT side-by-side also has increased capabilities designed to make it more useful around the farm and ranch.

 Towing capacity has increased by 500 pounds to 2,500 pounds.
 The vehicle is equipped with a 2-inch hitch receiver.

 A new silver color option is also available.